NbAiLab/notram/guides/prepare_common_crawl.md

 # Preparing the mC4
+This guide is sort of outdated now since AllenAI has done this job and published this entire dataset on HuggingFace.
+Keeping just for the archive.

 Procedure for downloading and preparing the Common Crawl Corpus.
 Start with setting up a new VM following [this guide](https://github.com/NBAiLab/notram/blob/master/set_up_vm.md) or loading a prebuilt image.
 Make sure you have a bucket and change the bucket name in the script below.